Parents work to put boundaries on 'Fortnite' during the school year

 Breaking News Emails

-Hours after her son returned to school, April McElrath of Smryna, Delaware, posted to a Facebook group she’d joined for help and support.
+Hours after her son returned to school, April McElrath of Smyrna, Delaware, posted to a Facebook group she’d joined for help and support.

 “He tried to start a game before school!!!”
 McElrath wrote, posting a picture of her sheepishly smiling son Marcus, 11, to the group for parents of children obsessed with the video game "Fortnite."

-Note: CORRECTION (Sept.
-3, 2018, 11:40): An earlier version of this article misstated the name of a town in Delaware.
-It’s Smyrna, not Smryna.